 Skincare products make lovely stocking stuffers for yourself.
-Get yourself some luxurious lotions, bubble baths, and bath bombs that you can use for self-care.
+Get yourself luxurious lotions, bubble baths, and bath bombs for self-care.
 When getting it for yourself, you can pick the perfect combination of fragrances and indulge in the perfect bath.

-Other great stocking stuffers include sunglasses, candies, small gadgets, batteries, and even little sentimental toys.
-A journal and a fancy pen set might also fit into your stocking!
+Other great stocking stuffers include sunglasses, candies, small gadgets, batteries, and sentimental toys.
+A journal and a fancy pen set also fit into your stocking!